 The average worker spends 28% of the workweek managing emails.

 Woah.
 Everyone’s experienced the wrath of unnecessary emails.
 Company announcements, customer emails, colleague emails, automated messages, Google Alerts, and many others clog our inboxes on a daily, even hourly, basis.
 Sometimes we’re included in long threads that we don’t need to be a part of.
-Your internal communication strategy should tackle this issue by avoiding emails when possible.
+All current internal communication trends—with the expection of newsletters—point away from email and your internal comms strategy should do the same.
 Encourage managers to use collaboration tools to track and discuss projects.
 Colleagues can use direct messenger to send files.
 Department heads can use their space to send updates to their entire team.
 Leave inboxes as clean as possible so messages from customers or partners are never missed.

 15. Always communicate… even when times are hard.